DominicMachado/DominicMachado.github.io/docs/latn-199-f20/handout-3.md

 ## Case Usage
 &nbsp;
 Read through the following very brief primer on the usage of the five major cases in Latin.
-Please jot down any questions that come to mind as you read through.
+Please jot down any questions that come to mind as you read through the sections below.

 ***